- BSX Insight

 Vic Clapham, a WWI veteran, founded the race to honor South American soldiers who died in battle.

-Recent events in the running, including running barefoot, take us back to the beginning of time when our ancestors used to run hundreds of miles searching for prey.
+Recent events in running, including running barefoot, take us back to the beginning of time when our ancestors used to run hundreds of miles searching for prey.

 We believe the most recent theories are accurate, we have been running since we could standstill, and our running history proves that we have never stopped.